-- Cristiano, F. (in preparation) "Palestine".
+- Cristiano, F. (submitted) "Palestine".
 Book chapter in Mary Manjikian et al. (2019, eds) Palgrave Handbook on Global Cybersecurity, Basingstoke: Palgrave Macmillan.

-- Cristiano, F. (in preparation) "Israel".
+- Cristiano, F. (submitted) "Israel".
 Book chapter in Mary Manjikian et al. (2019, eds) Palgrave Handbook on Global Cybersecurity, Basingstoke: Palgrave Macmillan.

 Fabio Cristiano teaches the following courses at the Department of Political Science-Peace & Conflict Studies (FKV), BIDS - Interdisciplinary BA in Development Studies (UTVC), Graduate School of Social Science (SIMM) and Center for Educational Development (CED):

 - FKVC31- Diplomacy, Negotiation and Mediation (convenor, lecturer and examiner)

 - FKVB21- War and Peace in the Israeli-Palestinian Conflict (convenor, lecturer and examiner)